chloevoyer/multi-language-al-folio/_posts/en-us/2024-09-07-screening-tips-en-us.md

   slider: true
 ---

-{% include image-slider.html path="assets/slides/screening-tips" count=14 extension="jpeg" %}
+{% include image-slider.liquid path="assets/slides/screening-tips" count=14 extension="jpeg" %}

 When conducting a literature review, I start by identifying the quickest elements to exclude an article.
 This approach allows me to streamline the process and focus on the most relevant studies.